Physics Enhanced Deep Surrogates for the Phonon Boltzmann Transport Equation: Results

 To evaluate data efficiency, the experimental setup was kept fixed while varying the training dataset size.
 Uncertainty was quantified using a deep ensemble of four PEDS models paired with a MLP model for log-variance, all trained with the negative log-likelihood loss from Sec~\ref{sec:NLL}.
 The most relevant results are reported in panel (a) of figure \ref{fig:data-efficiency} and in table \ref{tab:test_error_table_AL_1}, while more extensive results are available in the Appendix.
 We compare fractional errors obtained by selecting a fixed number of data points through active learning. \\

 The ensemble of PEDS combined with active learning reduces the fractional test error by approximately 70\% compared to PEDS without active learning and by about 75\% compared to a purely data-driven MLP trained with active learning.
 A single PEDS model alone lowers the error by roughly 50\% relative to a single MLP.
 These gains are most pronounced in the small-data regime, where PEDS starts well below data-driven baselines and reaches the 5\% error threshold with substantially fewer training samples.
 Across random seeds, the GP serves as a stable, low-variance surrogate and performs surprisingly well as a general-purpose baseline, though its improvement from active learning is modest compared to PEDS.
 Mechanistically, the strong PEDS + AL performance arises from its model structure and sampling strategy: PEDS incorporates a low-cost, physics-based Fourier core to capture the governing physics, while the neural generator learns pore-scale corrections that achieves the surrogate’s accuracy.
 This reduces the complexity of the learning task and, consequently, the number of expensive BTE labels required for good generalization.
 AL amplifies those savings by directing costly simulations to the most informative data points.
 Empirically, we find the AL loop oversamples geometries in the tails of the effective-conductivity distribution.
 The model first captures the dominant posterior modes and then improves by incorporating these rarer, small-$\kappa$ and high-$\kappa$ examples.
 In contrast, a plain MLP must learn both macro- and micro-scale behavior from data and therefore requires many more examples, and GP, while sample-efficient and uncertainty-aware, cannot exploit the physics-informed structure to the same extent.
 Overall these results indicate that AL delivers the biggest marginal gains when it is applied to input-space generation and paired with a physics-informed PEDS model.This effect is consistent with classical active learning surveys and with surrogate-assisted optimization practice (e.g. EGO and other related strategies)~\cite{settles2012active, forrester2007multi}.
+The data efficiency of PEDS is unprecedented compared to prior hybrid physics-ML surrogates ~\cite{lu2022multifidelity}.
+In fact, to compute the thermal conductivity, also accounting for its multi-fidelity version, the DeepONet strategy in~\cite{lu2022multifidelity} required a significantly larger number of evaluations (10x with respect to our base experiment, almost 30x if we consider our active learning).
+Nonetheless, these two strategies are not perfectly comparable.
+In principle DeepONet is a solver, and this reflects also on the choice of computing the error on the temperature field rather than on the scalar effective conductivity.